Pat Wictor: Solo albums

 Wictor's third album, Heaven Is So High...And I'm So Far Down, was released in July 2006 on RiskyDisc.
 The CD featured original songs mixed with distinctively arranged covers of artists such as Mississippi Fred McDowell, Rev. Gary Davis, Bob Dylan, Walter Davis, and Dave Carter.
 Wictor also handled guitar and lap slide guitar, with bass by Freebo and blues harmonica by Bob Beach.

-Like his previous album it peaked at No. 4 on the Folk-DJ Charts, In a 2007 review for Heaven Is So High by Acoustic Music, "Pat Wictor is a monster lap steel, resonator guitar and dobro player...He plays blues and folk like he was born to them."
+Like his previous album, it peaked at No. 4 on the Folk-DJ Charts, In a 2007 review for Heaven Is So High by Acoustic Music, Wictor was described as "a monster lap steel, resonator guitar and dobro player...He plays blues and folk like he was born to them."
 The review also praised both his original songs and his adaptations of older songs.

-In 2006 Wictor was nominated for the Emerging Artist of the Year Award by Folk Alliance International.
-The following year he was a finalist at the New Folk songwriting contest at the Kerrville Folk Festival in Texas.
-He has also been named "Most Wanted" at the Falcon Ridge Emerging Artist Showcase and was a nominee for Best Gospel Song with his track "Love Is the Water" at the Independent Music Awards.
+In 2006, Wictor was nominated for the Emerging Artist of the Year Award by Folk Alliance International.
+The following year, he was a finalist at the New Folk songwriting contest at the Kerrville Folk Festival in Texas.
+He has also been named "Most Wanted" at the Falcon Ridge Emerging Artist Showcase, and was a nominee for Best Gospel Song with his track "Love Is the Water" at the Independent Music Awards.